aebersold/yocto/README.md

 </html>
 ```

-### Admin / Backend
+### Change content

 ![yocto Admin](/admin.jpg)

-If you want to change your content, just go to `/admin.php`, make your changes, enter the password and save them.
+If you want to change your content, just point your browser to `/admin.php`, make your changes, enter the password and save them.
 If you need a new field, add it to the JSON manually (this feature might be added later on).

 ### Author